git-daisy/Meet-my-feline/README.md

 * (3).
 Select and right-click "hugo.html"
 * (4).
 Select "Open With" in the context menu, use any internet browswer

-## Roadmap for self

-I plan to update my page as I progress at Epicodus!

 ## Licensing